deepjyoti30/ytmdl/README.md

   --disable-sort        Disable sorting of the metadata before asking for
                         input.
 Useful if the song is in some other language and/or just a few providers are used.
-  --ask-meta-name       Ask the user to enter a seperate name for searching
+  --ask-meta-name       Ask the user to enter a separate name for searching
                         the metadata (Default: false) --on-meta-error ON_META_ERROR
                         What to do if adding the metadata fails for some